lukeslp/locAItor/README.md

 - All API responses are structured for easy parsing and screen reader compatibility.
 - The frontend (see `templates/index.html`) uses semantic HTML, ARIA roles, and high-contrast color schemes.
 - Error messages are clear and accessible.
+- All new buttons are keyboard accessible and have ARIA labels.
+- Download actions provide alerts if unavailable.
+- No visual-only cues; all actions are announced or visible in text.

 ---